javs1287/FLPcustomplugin_and_steampunk/exercises/ex_1/README.md

 For more information on Notification Providers click on this [link](https://help.sap.com/viewer/68bf513362174d54b58cddec28794093/202110.000/en-US/80331a1a19464223897f9bd60584461f.html).

 ## Next Steps
-In the next section you will start by creating the first object in our custom development architecture: a Custom Function Module
+In the next section you will start by creating the first object in our custom development architecture: **a Custom Function Module (number 1 in the diagram)**.

   ![Development ARchitecture](images/dev_arch.png)